Push Reel Mowers Versus Rotary Mowers

 A Rotary Mower, on the other hand, uses gasoline or electricity, which originate from fossil fuels.

 C’mon, let’s be real.
 It’s no question.
 From the eco-friendly perspective, the Reel Mower takes the prize, hands down.

 A Reel Mower works by “scissoring” the grass, trapping each blade between the knife edge and a cutting edge, to create a clean snip.

 Rotary Mowers chop at grass with helicopter-like blades which use a sucking and tearing action.
 This brute force can leave the grass with damaged, brown tips.

-So, when it comes to optimal performance, the Reel Mower wins again.
-They simply provide a superior cut – which is why golf courses use Reel Mowers pulled by tractors!
+So when it comes to optimal performance, the Reel Mower wins again.
+It simply provides a superior cut – which is why golf courses use Reel Mowers pulled by tractors!

 Reel Mowers only work when the blades are sharp.
 This means they need to be cleaned and sharpened on a regular basis.
 The reel itself may also need to be adjusted every so often.
 As well, Reel Mowers only provide a superior cut when they’re used regularly.
 If the grass gets too long, Reel Mowers become virtually ineffective.

 Rotary Mowers do not require sharpening nearly as often.
 They do require energetic input (either gas or electricity), but the overall maintenance is pretty minimal.
 They are also the better choice for longer lawns.

 Rotary Mowers are definitely the more low-maintenance of the two choices, making them the winner this time around.
 Especially if you plan to go longer in between mowings.

 Well, I was open-minded as I could be, but in this case I’d have to say that Reel Mowers really take the prize.
 They win in environmental impact and, perhaps most importantly, in performance.
 Rotary Mowers are easier to maintain, but not by much.
 So in the end, the no-fossil-fuel device actually comes out victorious.